 For more details about the implementation of the RAG agent please refer to the RAG source code in our repository.
 The prompt used for defining the agent can be found here.

-The agent leverages the same LangGraph framework as the RAG agent.
+The MCP agent is implemented using the same LangGraph framework as the RAG agent.
 It uses MCP tools exposed by each shop's server for product search, cart management, and checkout operations.

 The MCP server for each shop exposes its capabilities as tools, which the agent can discover and execute.
 The workflow is as follows: